brookcs3/Pytorch-UNet/vocal_separation_sanity_check/COMPLETE_DOC.md

 ## What This Is

 Trying to separate vocals from a mix without training a neural network.
-Just want to see if the core approach works before spending days training a U-Net.
+Just want to see if the core approach works.

 The idea: create a super detailed "fingerprint" of what the vocal looks like (765,000 measurements), then adjust the mixture until its fingerprint matches.
 If that works even a little, then training a U-Net should work way better.